Precalculus Split

 Yes.
 In this case, 25 + 58=27!

-Can I take the courses in any order?
+Can I take the courses in order, Math 25 then Math 58?

 Can I take the courses concurrently?